ironhymen/IntervalInk/README.md

-# Poser
+# Interval Ink

-You have a library of images
+You have a library of images that you'd like to cycle through automatically for timed gesture drawing practice.

+1. Add reference pictures
+2. Set interval, sequence, and amount of the photos you'd like to cycle through
+3. Press start and begin practicing your timed gesture drawings.
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).